-All together five projects have been implemented by ADDA and partners in Cambodia during 2014.
+All together five projects have been implemented by ADDA and partners in Cambodia during 2015.
 Four projects (INFOSE, FAHU, COCIS and CISUP) are targeting rural and urban areas of Siem Reap province while one project (CISOM) is implemented by 3 partners in Oddar Meanchey province and in cooperation with Cambodian NGO READA.
 READA is partner NGO for FAHU and COCIS as well.
+In Oddar Meanchey ADDA cooperate with 3 local NGOs: KBA, RCEDO and CIDO.